HumanCellAtlas/data-portal-content/content/learn/development-guides/ingest-broker-development-guide.md

 #### <a name="step2"></a>Add Metadata to a Submission Envelope

 Once the submission envelope is ready, metadata can be added to it through the respective endpoints for the particular type of metadata.
 The sample links shown previously in the submission creation section demonstrate this.
 Sending a HTTP GET request to any of the links will return a list of metadata of the given type.
-For example if a GET request is sent to the `http://api.ingest.data.humancellatlas.org/submissionEnvelopes/5b4dec891edf300007b4b17b/biomaterials`, a list of biomaterial metadata contained in the submission envelope `5b4dec891edf300007b4b17b` will be returned.
+For example, if a GET request is sent to the `http://api.ingest.data.humancellatlas.org/submissionEnvelopes/5b4dec891edf300007b4b17b/biomaterials`, a list of biomaterial metadata contained in the submission envelope `5b4dec891edf300007b4b17b` will be returned.

 To add metadata to the submission envelope, the client must send a HTTP POST request to the endpoint with the metadata content in JSON format.
-For example, to add biomaterial metadata to the endpoint above, the following cUrl command can be executed:
+For example, to add biomaterial metadata to the endpoint above, the following curl command can be executed:

 ```
 curl -X POST \